Preparation for Professional Midwifery Advocate

 Level 7, 20 credits

 The Professional Midwifery Advocate education programme aims to prepare registered midwives to achieve the standards and competencies required to successfully undertake the role of the Professional Midwifery Advocate (PMA).
 This will include developing an understanding of the role of the Professional Midwifery Advocate and of the deployment of that role using the A-EQUIP (an acronym for Advocating for Education and QUality Improvement) model.

 PMA students will develop the knowledge and skills necessary to enable them to provide support to enhance health and wellbeing; develop education and training to progress knowledge and skills; and support quality improvement practices to ensure that women and their families experience safe, enriching care.

 You will receive individual tutorial support throughout the course.
-While completing this course, you will need to supervise a pre-qualifying social work student in order to complete this award.
-You must also be observed twice giving practice education supervision.
+While completing this course, you will be required to undertake four restorative clinical supervision sessions with midwives in practice.

 The course requires you to spend eight of the ten allocated dates in LJMU.